PRIVACY POLICY

 4. PERSONAL DATA TO BE PROCESSED AND SOURCES OF DATA

-We collect personal information directly from the data subject, for example in connection with transactions, or when the data subject uses our services either on his own behalf or on behalf of the organisation he represents, or in connection with registration, when the data subject visits our website or other electronic services, responds to customer satisfactions surveys or otherwise contacts us.
+We collect personal information directly from the data subject, for example in connection with transactions, or when the data subject uses our services either on his own behalf or on behalf of the organisation he represents, or when the data subject visits our website or other electronic services, responds to customer satisfactions surveys or otherwise contacts us.
+In addition, the Patient Insurance Center provides information about patient injuries of policyholders and insured parties, compensation costs and reservations for future compensations.

 We also receive contact and background information regarding representatives of our customers and partners from other external sources, such as private registry services and registers maintained by government agencies.